-Because it’s always interesting to know a little about a country before you live there for a while, I’d like to introduce you to Malaysia 😊
+Because it’s always interesting to know a little about a country before living there for a while, I’d like to introduce you to Costa Rica. 😊

-Costa Rica is one of the safest country in Central America.
+Costa Rica is one of the safest countries in Central America.

 Literally: the Rich Coast